phuchaodo/phuchaodo.github.io/_posts/2024-01-27-step-by-step-for-writing-paper.md

 2023 - Data compression techniques in IoT-enabled wireless body sensor networks: A systematic literature review and research trends for QoS improvement

-How to use AI to conduct review
+11.How to use AI to conduct review
 ======

 For this demonstration, we will use the topic: “Artificial Intelligence or Machine Learning in Space-air-ground-sea integrated network (SAGSIN) networks”.